Renormalization group: Relevant and irrelevant operators

-A relevant observable is needed to describe the macroscopic behaviour of the system; irrelevant observables are not needed.
+A relevant observable is needed to describe the macroscopic behavior of the system; irrelevant observables are not needed.
 Marginal observables may or may not need to be taken into account.
-A remarkable broad fact is that most observables are irrelevant, i.e., the macroscopic physics is dominated by only a few observables in most systems.
+Most observables are irrelevant, i.e., the macroscopic physics is dominated by only a few observables in most systems.
 As an example, in microscopic physics, to describe a system consisting of a mole of carbon-12 atoms we need of the order of 10^{23} (the Avogadro number) variables, while to describe it as a macroscopic system (12 grams of carbon-12) we only need a few.

+Critical exponents and universality

-Before Wilson's RG approach, there was an astonishing empirical fact to explain: The coincidence of the critical exponents (i.e., the exponents of the reduced-temperature dependence of several quantities near a second order phase transition) in very disparate phenomena, such as magnetic systems, superfluid transition (Lambda transition), alloy physics, etc. So in general, thermodynamic features of a system near a phase transition depend only on a small number of variables, such as the dimensionality and symmetry, but are insensitive to details of the underlying microscopic properties of the system.
+Before Wilson's RG approach, it was unclear why the critical exponents describing transitions in very disparate phenomena.
+In general, thermodynamic features of a system near a phase transition depend only on a small number of variables, such as the dimensionality and symmetry, but are insensitive to details of the underlying microscopic properties of the system.
+This property is known as universality.

-This coincidence of critical exponents for ostensibly quite different physical systems, called universality, is easily explained using the renormalization group, by demonstrating that the differences in phenomena among the individual fine-scale components are determined by irrelevant observables, while the relevant observables are shared in common.
-Hence many macroscopic phenomena may be grouped into a small set of universality classes, specified by the shared sets of relevant observables.
+Universality can be explained using the renormalization group, by demonstrating that the differences in phenomena among the individual fine-scale components are determined by irrelevant observables, while the relevant observables are shared in common.
+Therefore, many macroscopic phenomena may be grouped into a small set of universality classes, specified by the shared sets of relevant observables.
 (Note: A superb technical exposition by J. Zinn-Justin (2010) is the classic article Zinn-Justin, Jean (2010).
 "Critical Phenomena: Field theoretical approach".
 For example, for Ising-like systems with a $\mathbb{Z}_2$ symmetry or, more generally, for models with an O(N) symmetry, the Gaussian (free) fixed point is long-distance stable above space dimension four, marginally stable in dimension four, and unstable below dimension four.
 See Quantum triviality.)